euforicio/wikimd/README.md

 - GitHub-flavored Markdown extensions (tables, task lists, strikethrough, autolinks).
 - YAML frontmatter for `title`, `description`, `tags`, and arbitrary metadata.
 - Mermaid.js diagrams themed for dark/light modes with automatic re-rendering on theme changes.
+- Server-side rendered D2 diagrams that ship in a dark palette by default, respect in-file layout directives (dagre, ELK, TALA, etc.), and embed SVG for static exports and PDFs.
 - Automatic breadcrumb generation and friendly document titles derived from file paths.
 - Automatic heading permalinks for copy-and-share anchors on every section.
 - Raw HTML support for advanced layouts and styling (safe for local-only wikis with trusted content).